ev3dev/ev3dev.github.io/docs/getting-started.md

 ## Step 7: Calling it a day

-When you are ready to wish your EV3 goodnight, turn if off by pressing the *back* button from the main menu in brickman and selecting *Power Off*.
+When you are ready to wish your EV3 goodnight, turn if off by pressing the *back* button from the main menu in brickman or pressing and holding the *back* button from any screen in brickman.
+This will open a dialog where you can select *Power Off* to turn off the EV3.

 {% include screenshot.html source="/images/brickman/shutdown-menu.png" %}